LeeAnnEditor/o365hq/services/Skype for Business Administrator on Demand.md

 manager = "Mike Mackey"
 +++

-Our engineers have competencies and skills that allow them to provide the best solutions for each problem quickly and professionally.
+Our engineers have competencies and skills that allow us to provide the best solutions for each problem quickly and professionally.

-Our **objective** is to provide on demand support your Skype for Business issues.
+Our **objective** is to provide on demand support for your Skype for Business issues.

 ### Our responsibilities

 -   Allow users to contact external Skype for Business users
 -   Let users add external contacts from Skype
--   Choose who sees whether co-workers are online in the presence feature
+-   Choose who sees whether coworkers are online in the presence feature
 -   Turn mobile notifications on or off
 -   Create customized meeting invitations